-The Federal Institute of Intellectual Property (IPI) can press charges in the name of the Confederacy and file charges with a civil court.
+The Federal Institute of Intellectual Property (IPI) can press charges in the name of the Confederation and file charges with a civil court.
 Trade and consumer associations are also entitled to file civil charges which plays a key role in enforcement.

 Swiss law generally does not apply abroad.
 This is why enforcement of protection for indications of source is particularly difficult.
 International and bilateral treaties protect the sign “Swiss” as well as the Swiss cross.
 However, successful enforcement of this protection depends on national laws.

 Whoever wilfully and unlawfully uses public signs will be punished with a custodial sentence of up to one year or a monetary penalty.
 If the offender acts commercially, the act is punishable with a custodial sentence of up to five years or a monetary penalty.
 The maximum penalty possible is 360 daily penalty units, which can correspond to a maximum sum of money of CHF 1,080,000.00.